LIS-Cross-National-Data-Center/lissyrtools/README.md

 ## Usage

-lissyrtools provides its users with a set of functions and embedded objects designed to help users access and manipulate data in LIS's remote execution system: [LISSY](https://www.lisdatacenter.org/data-access/lissy/).
-By providing built-in sample datasets in lissyrtools, we also encourage users to develop their LISSY scripts locally, where debugging and writing R code are more efficient in IDEs like RStudio.
+**lissyrtools** provides its users with a set of functions and embedded objects designed to help users access and manipulate data in LIS's remote execution system: [LISSY](https://www.lisdatacenter.org/data-access/lissy/).
+By providing built-in sample datasets in **lissyrtools**, we also encourage users to develop their LISSY scripts locally, where debugging and writing R code are more efficient in IDEs like RStudio.

 Data first needs to be loaded using the [lissyuse()](https://lis-cross-national-data-center.github.io/lissyrtools/reference/lissyuse.html) function, which creates the list `lis_datasets` or `lws_datasets` if its argument `lws` = TRUE.
 Subsequently, the list can be transformed using other functions from **lissyrtools** in a pipeline structure, enabling users to generate aggregated figures for the entire dataset or specific subgroups.